 Canceling a Recurring Payment on PayPal as a Customer

 Let’s start with the customer’s view of canceling an automatic or recurring payment.
 If you’re ready to cancel a subscription you’ve set up to be paid automatically, you’ll need to follow these steps to ensure you don’t have to watch any more money leave your bank account.

 Pre-Tutorial Question: Do You Have a PayPal Account?

-PayPal allows businesses to set up subscription payments with you regardless of whether you have a PayPal account.
-If you have an account, then you can easily cancel the automatic payments yourself using the next steps.
+PayPal allows businesses to set up subscription payments with you regardless of whether you have a PayPal account yourself.
+If you have an account, you can easily cancel the automatic payments yourself using the next steps.

 If you don’t have a PayPal account, you’ll need to contact the business directly to cancel your automated payments.

 How to Cancel an Automatic Billing Agreement on PayPal?

 - Log into your PayPal account with your normal credentials.